 What is the Lapiplasty® Procedure?

-An instrumented, reproducible approach to 3-plane correction with rapid return to weight-bearing
+An instrumented, reproducible approach to 3-plane correction with rapid return to weight-bearing7

-Make your correction before you cutThe Lapiplasty® Positioner is engineered to quickly and reproducibly correct the alignment in all three planes, establishing and holding true anatomic alignment of the metatarsal and sesamoids.
+Make your correction before you cutThe Lapiplasty® Positioner is engineered to quickly and reproducibly correct the alignment in all three planes, establishing and holding true anatomic alignment of the metatarsal and sesamoids.8

 Perform precision cuts with confidenceThe Lapiplasty® Cut Guide delivers precise cuts with the metatarsal held in the corrected position, ensuring optimal cut trajectory while virtually eliminating the risk of metatarsal shortening.

-Achieve controlled compression of joint surfacesThe Lapiplasty® Compressor delivers over 150N of controlled compression7 to the precision-cut joint surfaces, while maintaining the 3-plane correction.
+Achieve controlled compression of joint surfacesThe Lapiplasty® Compressor delivers over 150N of controlled compression9 to the precision-cut joint surfaces, while maintaining the 3-plane correction.